Updated: October 2022

 The amount and types of special damages vary in every case.

 You claim general damages for the pain, suffering and loss of amenity caused by the injury.
-The term ‘loss of amenity’ refers to the extent the injury has affected your day to day life in terms of work, home, personal relations and social life.
-Whilst your claim for general damages covers three separate items of damage; pain, suffering and loss of amenity, you will receive one payment of compensation to cover all three.
+The term ‘loss of amenity’ refers to how much the injury has affected your daily life.

-The following table provides guidelines on how the court will assess the claim’s value for general damages for PTSD, depending on the severity of the psychological trauma you suffer.
+The following table provides guidelines on how the court assesses general damages for PTSD.

 Severe PTSD : |